 8) Plan Your Purchase Wisely

 When it comes to negotiations, did you know that the time and day of the week you visit the dealership can make a big difference?
 Think about it.
 Most car salespeople are paid commission, so they’re naturally going to want to help customers willing to spend the most money on a new car.

 If you visit the dealership on a busy weekend, there are likely to be numerous customers who are looking to spend more on a new model year car.
 As a result, salespeople may be less likely or willing to work with you.

 On the other hand, if you visit the dealership during a less busy time of the week (such as a weekday during “normal” work hours), you’re likely to end up with a salesperson who is eager to make a sale and thus more willing to go above and beyond with negotiations.

-9. Never Pay More Than Sticker Price
+9) Never Pay More Than MSRP

 While you certainly don’t want to rush into buying a new car if you’re not ready, it’s also worth bearing in mind that leftover new cars tend to fly off lots pretty quickly due to the heavy discounts that come with them.

-The number one tip for saving the most money when buying a new or used car is to always take your time and “DO YOUR RESEARCH FIRST!”
+The number one tip for saving the most money when buying a new or used car is always to take your time and “DO YOUR RESEARCH FIRST!”

 I recommend using a trusted, well-established online referral service such as Ryde Shopper, Edmunds, Motor Trend, and Cars Direct before physically walking into a car dealership.
 Their free online price quotes will automatically help level the playing field with the dealer and let you know right away which dealers are willing to be more flexible on price.
 Please consider them the next time you buy a used car online.
 They will save you a lot of money.